HomeFAQ

 Return to Work

 Yes, absolutely.
-This helps you stay up-to-date on an employee’s progress.
+This helps you stay up to date on an employee’s progress.
 More importantly, it shows that you care and keeps the employee in the loop, which are critical parts of the recovery process.

 Safety Grants

-MEM Safety Grant funds may be used to purchase ergonomic, safety, and/or industrial hygiene equipment directly impacting the safety of your employees.
+MEM Safety Grant funds may be used to purchase ergonomic, safety and/or industrial hygiene equipment directly impacting the safety of your employees.
 The requested item(s) should address your experienced claims or one of your greatest exposures.

 Safety grants may not* be used for: